At just $15, this lighter red wine from Greece makes for fine sipping

 Made from the agiorgitiko grape with no time in oak, this is a fresh, light-to-medium-body red wine for casual sipping and grazing.
 Stylistically, it reminded me of a good Beaujolais Villages.
 Expect flavors of juicy tart cherries and plums, seasoned with savory spices.
 The winery also makes a tasty white wine called White on Grey.
 Alcohol by volume: 14 percent.

 Imported and distributed by Salveto: Available in the District at Calvert Woodley, MacArthur Beverages, Morris Miller Wine & Liquor.
 Available in Maryland at Snider’s Super Foods in Silver Spring; Wine Source in Baltimore.
-Available in Virginia at Crush Pad Wines, Foods of All Nations, the Wool Factory in Charlottesville; J. Emerson Fine Wines & Cheese, Libbie Market in Richmond; WHINO in Arlington; the Wine Outlet (Great Falls, McLean, Vienna); WineStyles in Montclair.
+Available in Virginia at Crush Pad Wines, Foods of All Nations, the Wool Factory in Charlottesville; J. Emerson Fine Wines & Cheese, Libbie Market in Richmond; Whino in Arlington; the Wine Outlet (Great Falls, McLean, Vienna); WineStyles in Montclair.

 Lustig Grüner Veltliner Classic 2020